-Ratio No. 5 (Two-Year Overall Operating Ratio) measures the company's profitability over the previous two-year period.
-The exceptional ratios for 2013 through 2016 were the result of significant losses and loss adjustment expenses incurred during this period, decreased premium volume, and adverse prior year development.
+Ratio No. 5 ("Two-Year Overall Operating Ratio") measures the company's profitability over the previous two-year period.
+This ratio was exceptional from 2013 through 2015 and in 2017.
+The exceptional ratios were the result of significant losses and loss adjustment expenses incurred during this period, decreased premium volume, and adverse prior-year development.

-Ratio No. 6 (Investment Yield) measures the amount of the company's net investment income as a percentage of the average amount of cash and invested assets.
-This ratio was considered exceptional in all years under examination.
-A large portion of the company's portfolio is allocated to high-quality, short-duration fixed-income securities, whose yields remained historically low.
+Ratio No. 6 ("Investment Yield") measures the amount of the company's net investment income as a percentage of the average amount of cash and invested assets and was considered exceptional in all years under examination.
+A large portion of the company's portfolio is allocated in high-quality, short duration, fixed-income securities.
 The company's conservative investment approach and the prolonged low-interest rate environment in the United States contributed to exceptional results.

-Ratios No. 7 (Gross Change in Surplus) and Ratio No. 8 (Change in Adjusted Policyholders' Surplus) were exceptional in 2013 and 2016 due to the extraordinary dividends of \$ 4.5 million and \$ 12.0 million, respectively, paid to the parent company GC-WI.
+Ratios No. 7 ("Gross Change in Surplus"), and Ratio No. 8 ("Change in Adjusted Policyholders' Surplus") were exceptional in 2013 due to the extraordinary dividends in the amount of \$10.5 million that were paid to the parent company, GC-WI.

-Ratio No. 9 (Liabilities to Liquid Assets) measures the company's ability to meet financial demands.
-This ratio was considered exceptional in the years 2013, 2014, and 2015.
-The primary reasons for the exceptional results were the decreasing premium volume, the adverse prior year development, and seasonal fluctuations related to administration of the Federal Crop Business, which can periodically create large receivables that are not counted as liquid assets under this ratio.
-In 2016, and thereafter, Regent did not retain any pooled business and therefore did not have this seasonal impact.
+Ratio No. 9 ("Liabilities to Liquid Assets") measures the company's ability to meet its financial demands.
+This ratio was considered exceptional in the years 2013 and 2014.
+The primary reasons for the exceptional results were the decreasing premium volume, adverse prior year development, and seasonal fluctuations related to administering the federal crop business; which can periodically create large receivables that are not counted as liquid assets under this ratio.

-Growth of General Casualty Insurance Company
+Growth of National Farmers Union Property and Casualty Company